 Here’s a well-known fact that the paper-thin atheist debaters have ignored when propagating these memes: that God had punished the Israelites by making them walk back out into the desert for 40 years, often referred to as the Wandering in the Wilderness.
 It certainly wasn’t poor navigation like the meme implies.

 In Numbers 13, the Lord commanded Moses out twelve spies to survey the land and its people (verses 18-15).
 After forty days of exploration, the twelve returned with their reports.
 Ten of them had highly negative statements about Canaan.
 They exclaimed, “we can’t attack those people; they are stronger than we are…All the people we saw were of great size…We seemed like grasshoppers in our own eyes” (Numbers 13:31-33).
 Two of the spies, Joshua and Caleb, had good reports of the Promised Land (Numbers 14:6-7).
-The Hebrew people chose to listen to the ten doubters instead the word of the Joshua and Caleb and the promises of God, and rebelled.
+The Hebrew people chose to listen to the ten doubters instead of the word of Joshua and Caleb and the promises of God and rebelled.
 They grumbled and complained and “raised their voices and wept aloud,” against Moses and Aaron, lamenting, “If only we had died in Egypt!
 Or in this desert!
 Why is the Lord bringing us to this land only to let us fall by the sword?”
 (Numbers 14:1-2).

 This doubting and rebellion angered the Lord God.
 He was about ready to destroy them with a plague (Numbers 14:11) until Moses intervened and asked the Lord for forgiveness (Numbers 14:13-20).
 God honored Moses’ request and forgave the Israelite people, but still thought punishment on a smaller scale was necessary.
 He decided that “not one of them will ever see the land I promised on oath to their forefathers.
 No one who has treated me with contempt will ever see it” (Numbers 14:23).
 Rather, they would suffer by wandering in the wilderness for forty years, one year for each of the forty days they explored the land (Numbers 14:34).
 Furthermore, God would give them what they asked for: “I will do the very things I heard you say: In this desert your bodies will fall, every one of you twenty years old or more” (Numbers 14:28-29).
 Out of the Twelve Spies, only Joshua and Caleb survived, being faithful and believing in God’s promise to give the land over to them.